Ziad-irl/Ziad-irl/README.md

 # 👋 Hi there!
-I'm Ziad Mahmoud Hanafi
+I'm Ziad

 I'm a **Data Scientist** and **AI Engineer** with a passion for creating data-driven solutions and innovative AI models.
 Currently, I'm a third-year **Computer Engineering** student, constantly learning and exploring new ways to leverage data and technology.